-Foresight says that, at present, Biomethane (as generated by anaerobic digestion plants) provides the only currently proven, commercially viable solution, in the shape of CNG or liquefied natural gas (LNG), to address the UK's HGV emissions problem.
-Biomethane is injected for transportation into the UK and EU gas grid network, where it is subsequently compressed and distributed at stations as 100% Bio-CNG.
-It offers some advantage over LNG, as we explain in the next section.
+Biomethane (as generated by anaerobic digestion plants) provides the only currently proven, commercially viable solution, in the shape of CNG or liquefied natural gas (LNG), to address the UK's HGV emissions problem.
+Biomethane is injected for transportation into the UK and EU gas grid network, where it is subsequently compressed and distributed at stations as 100% Bio-CNG offers some advantage over LNG, as we explain in the next section.

 While biomethane is blended with fossil gas in the UK's gas transmission network, an audit trail exists that allows HGV users to claim they are using biogas for fuel.
 This allows them to save on fuel duty (which, over time, offsets the cost of conversion to Bio-CNG).
-Foresight says that the opportunity is considerable.
+The opportunity is considerable.